treep78/ember-resources/README.md

 ### Persist item changes to the API

 1. In the `listr-list/item` component
-    1. Make `listItemCompleted` a computed property alias in the item component
+    1. Make listItemCompleted a computed property alias of the item component
     1. Change toggleDone to send that action up
 1. In the `listr-list` component
     1. Add `toggleDone='toggleItemDone'` to invoking `listr-list/item`
-    1. Add the toggleItemDone action to send the action up
+    1. Add the toggleItemDone action handler to send the action up
 1. In the `list` route
     1. Add `toggleItemDone='toggleItemDone'` to invoking `listr-list`
     1. Add the toggleItemDone action to the route